4. SIGNIFICANT ACCOUNTING POLICIES 4.1 Revenue Recognition

 4.10 Employee Stock Option Scheme (ESOS)

 In case of Employee stock option plan, measurement and disclosure of the employee share based payment plans is done in accordance with Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 and the Guidance Note on Accounting for Employee Share-based Payments, issued by the Institute of Chartered Accountants of India.
-The cost of equity-settled transactions is measured using the intrinsic value method and recognised, together with a corresponding increase in the 'Stock options outstanding account' in reserve.
-The cumulative expense recognized for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the
+The cost of equity-settled transactions shall be measured using the intrinsic value method for options granted till March 31, 2021.
+For options granted to all employees after March 31, 2021, the fair value on the date of grant of such instruments is recognised as an expense in accordance with the RBI guidelines on Compensation of Whole-Time Directors / Chief Executive Officers / Material Risk Takers and Control Function staff.
+The fair value of the stock-based employee compensation is estimated on the date of grant using Black-Scholes model.
+The cumulative compensation expense is recognised with a corresponding increase in the 'stock options outstanding account' in reserve for equity-settled transactions at each reporting date until the vesting date reflecting the extent to which the vesting period has expired and the Bank's best estimate of the number of equity instruments that will ultimately vest.
+The expense or credit recognised in the statement of profit and loss for a period represents the movement in cumulative expense recognised as at the beginning and end of that period and shall be recognised in employee benefits expense.
+ESOP cost is recognised in Profit and Loss Statement on the basis of number of days of vesting period.

 4.11 Retirement and employee benefits

-Retirement benefit in the form of provident fund is a defined contribution scheme.
-The Bank has no obligation, other than the contribution payable to the provident fund.
-The Bank recognises contribution payable to the provident fund scheme as expenditure, when an employee renders the related service.
+related service.
 If the contribution payable to the scheme for service received before the balance sheet date exceeds the contribution already paid, the deficit payable to the scheme is recognised as a liability after deducting the contribution already paid.
 If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excess is recognised as an asset.

 Gratuity liability is a defined benefit obligation and is provided for on the basis of an actuarial valuation on projected unit credit method made at the end of each financial year.

 The Bank provides for compensated absences based on actuarial valuation conducted by an independent actuary.
-Actuarial gains/losses are immediately taken to the profit and loss account and are not deferred.

 4.12 Income Taxes

-Tax expenses comprises current and deferred tax.
-Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income Tax Act, 1961 and in compliance with AS 22 "Accounting for Taxation Income".
+for Taxation Income".
 Deferred income taxes reflects the impact of current year timing differences between taxable income and accounting income for the year and reversal of timing differences of earlier years.

-taxable income will be available against which such deferred tax assets can be realised.
+Deferred Tax is measured based on the tax rates and the tax laws enacted or substantively enacted at the balance sheet date.
+Deferred tax assets are recognised only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.
 If the Bank has carried forward unabsorbed depreciation and tax losses, all deferred tax assets is recognised only to the extent that there is a virtual certainty supported by convincing evidence that sufficient taxable income will be available in future against which such deferred tax assets can be realised.

 At each reporting date, the Bank re-assesses unrecognised deferred tax assets.
 It recognises unrecognised deferred tax assets to the extent that it has become reasonably certain or virtually certain, as the case may be, that sufficient future taxable income will be available against which such deferred tax assets can be realised.